bemic/ZK/README.md

 ### Fiat-shamir

-The heart of ZK proofs.
 It gives the ability to interactive protocols to be NON-interactive.
 It means only one message is necessary from prover to verifier.
 The interactive system is converted to the non interactive one using FS transformation.

 From:
 - Prover send initial message, the commitment
-- Verifier responding with a truly random challenge
+- Verifier responding with a random challenge
 - Prover computing final proof based on commitment and challege
 - Verifier accepts or rejects

 To: